MS832376/GenericRPG/README.md

 This is my first attempt at a more open 3D game experience.
 The story is fairly linear with some opportunity for creativity given to the player concerning the order tasks are completed in.

+TO BE ADJUSTED:

+-"Demo Complete" Requirements

+-Final check for Spelling/Grammar

 TO BE ADDED:

 -Questline to get the shield